 Coordinated robot fleet

 Lastly, and arguably the most technologically advanced, and the most expensive and difficult to install and integrate, but with the most dramatic productivity gains, is the coordinated fleet of bots.
 Examples include the Kiva robot, as monopolised and rebranded by Amazon Robotics in 2012, who no longer sell the robots to industry but instead utilise 45,000 of them for Amazon’s internal operations.
-Another is the grocery handling warehouse distribution system developed by the world’s largest online-only supermarket – Ocado – for whom Tharsus designed and manufacture the robot.
+Another is the grocery handling warehouse distribution system developed by the world’s largest online-only supermarket – Ocado – for whom Tharsus manufacture the robot.
 These systems use a fleet of many robots collaborating to provide the items for a single customer order.
 Because they bring the items to the picker, they can use floor-space much more efficiently than traditional aisle and shelving layout.
 A major benefit of this approach is that it is fully flexible with robots performing tasks in parallel.
 This widens the potential to continuously optimise the system performance by analysing the mountain of critical operational data curated from each of the interconnected devices.
 It is this element of interconnectivity that will allow us to create “smart factories” and catapult us to Industry 4.0.